+Projections for increases in the extent of developed, nonfederal land cover in the United States in the next 25 years would increase the proportion of developed land from 5.2% to 9.2% of total land cover.
 While complete national or continental-scale estimates of the carbon budget of settlements including fossil fuels, vegetation, and soils are not available, several methods are available to assess the full carbon balance of individual settlements and can be applied in the next several years toward constructing larger-scale inventories.
 Atmospheric measurements can be used to determine the net losses of carbon from settlements and urbanizing regions (Grimmond et al., 2002; Grimmond et al., 2004; Nemitz et al., 2002; Soegaard and Moller-Jensen, 2003).
 Specific sources of CO2 can be determined from unique isotopic signatures (Pataki et al., 2003; Pataki et al., 2006b) and from the relationship between CO2 and carbon monoxide (Lin et al., 2004).
 Many of these techniques have been commonly applied to natural ecosystems and may be easily adapted for settled regions.
-In addition, there have been several attempts to quantify the "metabolism" of human settlements in terms of their inputs and outputs of energy, materials, and wastes (Decker et al., 2000) and the "footprint" of settlements in terms of the land area required to supply their consumption of resources and to offset CO2 emissions (Folke et al., 1997).
+In addition, there have been several attempts to quantify the "metabolism" of human settlements in terms of their inputs and outputs of energy, materials, and wastes (Decker et al., 2000) and the "footprint" of settlements in terms of the land area required to supply their consumption of resources and to offset CO_2 emissions (Folke et al., 1997).
 Often these calculations include local flows and transformations of materials as well as upstream energy use and carbon appropriation, such as remote electrical power generation and food production.

-needed for individual municipalities, and these data are seldom made available at that scale.
+To conduct metabolic and footprint analyses of specific settlements, energy and fuel use statistics are needed for individual municipalities, and these data are seldom made available at that scale.
 Consequently, metabolic and footprint analyses of carbon flows and conversions associated with metropolitan regions have been conducted for a relatively small number of cities.
-A metabolic analysis of the Toronto metropolitan region showed per capita net CO2 emissions of 14 t CO2 per year (Sahely et al., 2003), higher than analyses of other large metropolitan areas in developed countries (Newman, 1999; Pataki et al., 2006a; Warren-Rhodes and Koenig, 2001).
-In contrast, an analysis of Mexico City estimated per capita CO2 emissions of 3.4 t CO2 per year (Romero Lankao et al., 2004).
+A metabolic analysis of the Toronto metropolitan region showed per capita net CO2 emissions of 14 t CO2 per year[†] (Sahely et al., 2003), higher than analyses of other large metropolitan areas in developed countries (Newman, 1999; Pataki et al., 2006a; Warren-Rhodes and Koenig, 2001).
+In contrast, an analysis of Mexico City estimated per capita CO2 emissions of 3.4 t CO2 per year[†] (Romero Lankao et al., 2004).
 Local emissions inventories can provide useful supplements to national and global inventories in order to ensure that emissions reductions policies are applied effectively and equitably (Easterling et al., 2003).
 A detailed review of methodological uncertainties and research needs is given in Pataki et al. (2006b).